oechsler/BareSharp/README.md

 ###### Displaying a sprite

 *The sprite already has to be imported into MonoGame's content pipline.
 Also make sure that your sprites and fonts have a scale definition assigned.
 This is done by adding a `_nx` suffix to the filename.
-So if you have got a sprite called `banana.png`, the name for the standard size has to be `banana_1x.png`.
-The Scaling sizes have to be of the integer type and a standard size always has to be provided.*
+So if you have got a sprite called `banana.png`, the name for the standard size would be `banana_1x.png`.
+The Scaling sizes have to be of the integer type and a standard size must always be provided.*

 ##### main.lua
 ~~~lua